knudvaneeden/ddd/PROJ0200/README.txt

 What needs to be done:

-1. -copy the DLL MSBSC60.DLL to your TSE main directory
+1. -copy the DLL file 'msbsc60.dll' to your TSE main directory (otherwise you will see the error 'Cannot load DLL')

-2. -edit the file proj0200.inc and change the path to where you installed this project (e.g. location of proj.si) and where the file 'pjfile.mac' is located.
+2. -edit and save the file proj0200.inc and change the path to where you installed this project (e.g. location of proj.si) and where the file 'pjfile.mac' is located.
+    (otherwise you will see the error 'Cannot load macro')

      E.g.